 Advanced Dental Education programs

-Students enrolling in endodontics, orthodontics, pediatric dentistry and periodontics also are awarded a Master of Science in Dentistry degree upon completion of the requirements for the certificate and successful defense of a thesis.
+Students enrolling in endodontics, orthodontics, pediatric dentistry, periodontics, and prosthodontics are also awarded a Master of Science in Dentistry degree upon completion of the requirements for the certificate and successful defense of a thesis.
 The certificate program and Master of Science in Dentistry degree must be completed concurrently.
 See the School of Dentistry graduate program for more information on the Master of Science in Dentistry degree program.

 Applications for admission should be directed to the director of the appropriate program, School of Dentistry, Virginia Commonwealth University, Box 980566, Richmond, VA 23298-0566.
-Successful completion of Part II of the National Board Dental Examination is required prior to admittance to the program.
+Successful completion of the Integrated National Board Dental Examination is required prior to admittance to the program.

 Advanced Education in General Dentistry